Greece › Mykonos › Best Towns

 This is not a big resort area.
 The beach is smaller and quieter, with fewer restaurants and less buzz than the south-coast beaches.
 That is the point.
 Agios Ioannis works best for couples, honeymooners, and travelers who want a beautiful base but do not need a long strip of bars, shops, and beach clubs outside the hotel.

 The beach is a narrow crescent with umbrellas and loungers in season, plus open sand at the edges when it is not too crowded.
 Swimming is generally good, though conditions depend on wind.
-The famous Shirley Valentine scenes were filmed here, and the area still has a cinematic feel, especially around sunset.
-Hippie Fish is the best-known restaurant on the beach and a good choice for seafood, cocktails, and sunset meals, though it is not cheap.
+The famous Shirley Valentine scenes were filmed here, and the area still has a special vibe, especially around sunset.
+Hippie Fish is the best-known restaurant on the beach and a good choice for seafood, cocktails, and sunset meals, though it is not cheap and does get some “overrated” detractors online – but I genuinely love the place.
 Book ahead in high season.

 There are buses between Mykonos Town and Agios Ioannis in summer, usually via Ornos, but service is less frequent than the main routes to Platis Gialos and Ornos.
 Taxis can be difficult to find at night in July and August, so plan return transport before dinner rather than assuming one will appear.
-A rental car is useful here if you want to explore beaches and villages beyond your hotel, though parking near the beach is limited at peak times.
+A rental car is useful here if you want to explore beaches and villages around the island, though parking near the beach is limited at peak times.

 Best for: couples, honeymooners, sunset views, quieter beach stays, boutique hotels, and travelers with a rental car.